syncfusion/smart-ai-samples/blazor/README.md

 The **Syncfusion Blazor ComboBox** now includes an advanced Semantic Search feature, designed to enhance search functionality by understanding the meaning behind user queries, not just keywords.
 This results in more accurate and intuitive search outcomes, especially in applications with large or complex datasets.

-For more insights, refer to the [documentation](SyncfusionAISamples/Components/Pages/ComboBox/Readme.md).
+For more insights, refer [here](SyncfusionAISamples/Components/Pages/ComboBox/Readme.md).

 ### Scheduler